Concepts

 Build phase - Runs once per plan.
 Builder agents implement the plan in an isolated git worktree.
 When the build stage completes, a blind review cycle runs, then the result merges back.

 The compile phase produces orchestration.yaml - a dependency graph over the plans.
+Non-skipped compiles fail closed if orchestration.yaml or its referenced plan files are missing, invalid, mismatched, or empty.
 The orchestrator launches plans as soon as their dependencies have merged, not in fixed waves.
 Since agent execution is IO-bound, all ready plans run immediately in parallel.

 Separation of Concerns